Philipp Hildebrand

-Philipp Michael Hildebrand (born 19 July 1963) is a Swiss banker who has been serving as a vice chairman of BlackRock since 2012.
+Philipp Michael Hildebrand (born 19 July 1963) is a Swiss banker who has been a vice chairman of BlackRock since 2012.

-Hildebrand was the head of the Swiss central bank, the Swiss National Bank (SNB), from 2010 until he resigned on 9 January 2012 after controversy surrounding his wife's currency trading.
-He had been a member of the central bank's governing board since 2003.
+Before joining BlackRock in 2012, Hildebrand served as Chairman of the Governing Board of the Swiss National Bank (SNB).
+He was the Governor of the International Monetary Fund (IMF), Director of the Bank for International Settlements (BIS) and member of the Financial Stability Board (FSB), when he was appointed as Vice Chairman in November 2011 by leaders of the G20.

 Early life and education

 Hildebrand attended the University of Toronto, Oxford University's Lincoln College, and the Graduate Institute of International Studies in Geneva.
 He was part of a group of students that helped out during the Annual Meetings of the World Economic Forum in Davos, Switzerland.
 There, he met leading international government officials and bankers.